oceanic-dev/udacity-bikeshare-py/README.md

 pip install -r requirements.txt
 ```

+## Contributing
+We welcome contributions from other developers!
+If you have ideas for additional statistical methods or analyses that could provide more insights into the bikeshare dataset, please feel free to submit a pull request.
+Examples include new summary statistics and advanced visualizations.

+When contributing:
+- Please ensure your code is well-documented and tested.
+- Add clear explanations of any new methods or metrics.
+- Update the documentation and usage examples as needed.

+Let’s work together to make this project a comprehensive resource for bikeshare data analysis!

 ### Credits
 The code demo for the Bikeshare Project, given by the Udacity Instructors, can be viewed on [YouTube](https://www.youtube.com/watch?v=--81WEZH6TQ).
 The inspiration that help craft my approach to the project (beyond the demo) stemmed from the retro terminal interface like that found in MS-DOS from the 80s.